Variation of stability for moduli spaces of unordered points in the plane: Introduction

 In the case of five points, the largest GIT wall turns out to be the only GIT wall in the interior of the movable cone, see Figure \ref{fig:walls}.

 Next, we give a complete description of the GIT stability in this first non-trivial example.

 \begin{restatable}{theorem}{mainNFive} The VGIT decomposition of the movable cone for $\SL_3$ acting on $\P^{2[5]}$ and its birational models contains two chambers.
-All Bridgeland-stable objects that are not ideals are GIT-unstable independent of the polarization. \begin{enumerate} \item If $3 < m \leq \infty$, then $Z \in \P^{2[5]}$ is GIT-stable if and only if $Z$ is reduced and no four points lie in a single line.
-Moreover, there are no strictly GIT-semistable points. \item If $2 < m < 3$, then $Z \in \P^{2[5]}$ is GIT-stable if and only if no subscheme of length $3$ lies in a single line and there is no subscheme of length $3$ supported at a single point.
+All Bridgeland-stable objects that are not ideals are GIT-unstable independently of the polarization. \begin{enumerate} \item If $3 < m \leq \infty$, then $Z \in \P^{2[5]}$ is GIT-stable if and only if $Z$ is reduced and no four points lie in a single line.
+Moreover, there are no strictly GIT-semistable points.
+In particular, the quotient of the symmetric product, and the quotient of the Hilbert scheme for $m \gg 0$ are isomorphic. \item If $2 < m < 3$, then $Z \in \P^{2[5]}$ is GIT-stable if and only if no subscheme of length $3$ lies in a single line and there is no subscheme of length $3$ supported at a single point.
 Moreover, there are no strictly GIT-semistable points. \end{enumerate} The quotients in both chambers and at $m = 3$ are isomorphic to the weighted projective plane $\P(1,2,3)$ but parametrize different orbits.
 For $m = 2$ the quotient is a single point. \end{restatable}